foss2serve/Corral/README.md

 - Tag its releases using [semantic versioning](http://semver.org/) (e.g., 0.1.0, 1.0.2)

 [What about organizing repositories that organize lessons/activities/etc. into a lesson plan?
 And even "bigger" ones that organize these lesson plans in to a unit, and even "bigger" organizing units into courses?
 I'm imagining a tool that takes a list of modules/lessons/activities with their version numbers, and pulls them down into a single directory ready for use.
 Baby steps.
 Baby steps.]

+## License

+This project is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/ .